 I’ll take one for the team.
 I had taken both daughters, probably about 6 or so months later to the grocery store.
 We arrived home and I let the girls out of our relatively new Jeep Cherokee and opened up the trunk to get the groceries out.
 Our oldest was standing next to me and before I knew it, she grabbed the shiny exhaust pipe, burning her hand.

 Fortunately, in every instance (plus a few others I haven’t mentioned – haha) the kids have been ok and didn’t need major medical attention.
 That’s only been their mother when I go skiing or snowboarding.

+Slice the pears and arrange them on a plate.
 Evenly sprinkle the fresh lemon juice over the apple/pear slices.
+Lightly sprinkle with cinnamon.

 Gently squeeze the lemon so that the juice is sprinkled evenly over sliced fruit.
 Lightly sprinkle them with the cinnamon.
 Don’t go too heavy on this, you may regret that decision.
 Trust me on this one.